AshSharmaDharma/Yahoo-Most-Active-App/README.md

 # Quick Note:
-I will be adding more to this project in terms of plotting price/volume data and also having that data emailed repeatedly along with csv files to visualize market trends
+I will be adding more to this project in terms of plotting price/volume data and also having that data emailed repeatedly along with csv files to visualize market trends on the go!